asparks1987/libRangeMap/README.md

 # libRangeMap
-A simple library file that maps ranges of numbers or alphabetical characters from one range to another.
+A simple library file that maps ranges of alphanumeric characters from one range to another.